CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 Write a program that imports the MessageDigest class from the java.security package.
 Use the MessageDigest class to compute and display the SHA-256 digest of "Hello World".
 (A possible answer is below.)

-:checkered_flag: Answer question 1 on the Canvas quiz named Lab1_Quiz.
+:checkered_flag: This is the .25 point checkpoint.
+Show your TA that you have a working program (in IntelliJ) that computes the digest of "Hello World".

 ## **Submit to Gradescope**

 Once you’ve completed and tested your Main.java program, submit it to the Gradescope assignment titled Lab1_Submission_Test.
-Note that the name Main begins with a capital letter.

 Go into Gradescope through our Canvas course.